 It is extremely important to notify your insurance company of your emergency and admission to a hospital within 24 hours.
-Policy number may require – carry the wallet card all the time.
+Policy number may be required at the time of call – carry the wallet card all the time.

 Representative will help you open up a claim and give you instructions of how to manage the situation.
-Failure doing this will cause denial of your late claim.
+Failure of doing this may result in the denial of your late claim.

 Allianz 24/7 emergency assistance: